RussellCarey/Animal-Bombers/README.md

 - Battle their friends by using a room-code system.
 - Fight with up to 4 players.
 - Sudden death mode - fog will creep in after some time and kill those who touch it.
-- Collect power-ups in game to gain the advantage
+- Collect power-ups in game to gain the advantage.

 ## Status